 Courses: LBR STDS 140 Working it: Women, Work and Family, LBR STDS 182B Oral History and Collective Memory: Research Methods and Applications of 21st-Century Immigrant Narratives, LBR STDS 188 Seminar 1 La Domestica: Race, Class, and Gender in Domestic Work

 Gloria describes herself as a citizen of the world.
 Originally from Colombia, she moved to Los Angeles where she developed an interest in learning about the world.
 This passion led her to pursue a Bachelor’s Degree in International Development Studies at UCLA.
-During her studies, she received the UCLA Undergraduate Research Scholars Scholarship due to her research on Chinese Immigrant Labor in the construction of Panama’s railroad and canal.
+She was part of the Transfer Summer Program and participated in the Undergraduate Research Scholars Program where she conducted research on Chinese Immigrant Labor in the construction of Panama’s railroad and canal.

 As the Student Affairs Officer for the Labor Studies Major and Minor, she is enthusiastic to share her experience with students and guide them in achieving their goals.
 She believes in a holistic approach to student advising; one that encompasses academic, career, and personal counseling for students.
-Besides providing academic advising to students, she manages the Labor Studies undergraduate programs and events, and the Labor Summer Research Program.
+Besides providing academic advising to students, she manages the Labor Studies undergraduate programs, the Labor Summer Research Program, course scheduling, event planning, and student outreach.

 As the Academic Programs Manager and Academic Personnel Coordinator for the Labor Studies Interdepartmental program, Elizbeth Espinoza develops initiatives and programs to enhance the academic experience for our Labor Studies students, helps prepare them for the workforce, and fosters an environment where students feel supported and connected to each other and to our program of study.
 She also coordinates the hiring of our Labor Studies instructional team and works on policies, protocols and workflows for the Interdepartmental program.